michelfernandez/cove/site/content/english/integration.md

 {{< content text=center top=16 bottom=8 width=narrow >}}
 {{% markdown %}}
 # Skribble Integration
-With Skribble, you choose a cloud platform that combines technological security with simplicity.
+With Skribble, you choose an online platform that combines technological security with simplicity.
 {{% /markdown %}}
 {{< /content >}}